Ranamzes/goto-powershell/README.md

 - **Push Directory onto Stack:** Save your current directory before moving to another.
 - **Pop Directory from Stack:** Return to the most recently saved directory.
 - **Auto-update functionality:** Automatically check for and apply updates to the goto function.
+- **Fuzzy Matching:** Find aliases even with partial or misspelled input.

 Installation
 ## Installation